 As the Vocal Talent Consultant at Glyndebourne, Mary works with the education team to develop young talent both through their youth opera groups and with the new initiative the Glyndebourne Academy, which aims to assist exceptional aspiring professional singers who have faced barriers to developing their potential.
+Click here to find out more about the 2017 Academy.
 She also works closely with Welsh National Opera's education team, acting as vocal specialist and workshop facilitator for WNO Youth Opera tour workshops which take place across Wales and the South West.

 Across the UK, Mary has given numerous masterclasses in both classical and musical theatre styles of music, ranging from work with professional choristers and young singers preparing for early grades, through to aspiring and emerging professional soloists.
 More recently she has also been giving day-long workshops to non-professional choirs, who are seeking to develop their singing and communication skills.

 Some comments on recent workshops led by Mary:

 "Mary's a great workshop leader, with a super mixture of teaching, showing and humour"

 "I loved her energy and she was so easy with everyone and approachable"

 "I really really enjoyed the day, learned a lot and loved the choice of music...."